Disaster Recovery Grants

 Please note: TSAHC does not provide grants directly to individual households.
 If you are in need of home repairs or other housing assistance, we recommend you contact one of our Texas Foundations Fund grantees in your community.
 Click here for a full list of grantees.

-This year, in order to more efficiently provide funding to repair organizations in the wake of a potential disaster, TSAHC has created a disaster recovery fund that will accept applications throughout the year.
+In order to more efficiently provide funding to repair organizations in the wake of a potential disaster, TSAHC has created a disaster recovery fund that will accept applications throughout the year.
 As long as funding is still available, organizations will be able to help their communities recover and rebuild immediately following a disaster.

 In April 2021, TSAHC awarded $300,000 in grant funding to 15 organizations providing critical home repairs in response to Winter Storm Uri.